ronhogue/learn-sandbox/design-doc.md

     - Create HPC clients to mount HPC Cache and request data
     - HPC Cache reads the data from the storage target and stores it
     - Client requests for the same data are served from HPC Cache --> Suppose you are a storage administrator for an animation studio.
 The studio's latest animated movie is being released in a few weeks.
 Artists and animators are still making finishing touches to the production.
 The director needs to review and approve the final changes.
 When rendering the video on the studio's local storage, the process runs overnight.
 Because of the impending deadline, changes have to be reviewed the same day and can't wait for an overnight render.
-You want to point your HPC render farm to a storage cache so renders can be completed during the workday.
+You want to point your HPC render farm to a storage cache like Azure HPC Cache, so renders can be completed during the workday.

 1. **Creating the cache**